AAYISHA-SIDDIQUA/PlaywrightJSTS/README.md

 After adding tags like above to all the tests cases, you can run the test cases which has only the specific tags as below. npx playwright test --headed --project chromium --grep '@Web'

+ALLURE REPORTING:
+To download - npm install -D allure-playwright

+Once downloaded, run the tests like below: npx playwright test --headed --project chromium --grep '@Web' --reporter=line,allure-playwright

+Once the tests are completed running, you will see a folder called allure-results in your framework.
+Now run - allure generate ./allure-results -> to make it in a readable report.
+Now to open the report -- allure open ./allure-report --> this will start the server where you will see the allure report

+In order to make the tests run easy, i have grouped together all commands and provided in package.json scripts.
+  "scripts": {
+    "test": "npx playwright test tests/UIApi.spec.js --headed",
+    "alluretest": "npx playwright test --headed --project chromium --grep @Web --reporter=line,allure-playwright && allure generate ./allure-results --clean && allure open ./allure-report"
+  },

+  now you can just run with --> npm run alluretest
+  It will run the tests, generate allure results and automatically open the allure report as well.